Jeff Wayne's Musical Version of The War of the Worlds – The New Generation: Album

 On 18 November 2011, Jeff Wayne announced at a press conference in London that there was to be a new release of his musical version of H. G. Wells 1898 novel, titled Jeff Wayne's Musical Version of The War of the Worlds – The New Generation.
 As the original musical version has remained one of the biggest selling albums of all time, Wayne explained that the idea was to return to it and explore H. G. Wells' characters in more detail, as well as develop the love story between the story's main character, George Herbert (the Journalist), and his fiancée Carrie.
 Wayne also explained that it would allow him to re-interpret his compositions with the new production techniques of today.
 The album was released on 26 November 2012 on both CD and Vinyl.

-The New Generation features Academy Award nominated actor Liam Neeson as the Narrator, formerly played by Richard Burton.
+The New Generation features Academy Award-nominated actor Liam Neeson as the Narrator, formerly played by Richard Burton.
 Neeson revealed he was impressed and intimidated by the prospect of narrating and starring in Wayne's project.
 Gary Barlow (lead singer and songwriter of the British vocal pop group Take That) is the Sung Thoughts of the Journalist, formerly voiced by Justin Hayward.
 British singer-songwriter Alex Clare is the Voice of Humanity.
 Maverick Sabre, Irish-English singer-songwriter and rapper, appears on the album as Parson Nathaniel, and English soul singer, songwriter, and actress Joss Stone is his wife Beth.
-Kaiser Chiefs front man Ricky Wilson took on the role of the Artilleryman.
+Kaiser Chiefs frontman Ricky Wilson took on the role of the Artilleryman.
 The Black Smoke Band once again includes Bassist Herbie Flowers and Guitarist Chris Spedding, both from the original 1978 album and its original 2006 tour.

-Throughout mid to late 2012, tracks from The New Generation were released through various radio shows, which included all the guest artists tracks and a premier of "The Eve of the War".
+Throughout mid to late 2012, tracks from The New Generation were released through various radio shows, which included all the guest artists' tracks and the premiere of "The Eve of the War".
 The new Liam Neeson hologram planned for the tour was demonstrated at the press conference with Neeson and Wayne and was also shown on The Alan Titchmarsh Show, on which an "Eve of the War" and "Forever Autumn" medley was performed with Wayne conducting.
-In January 2013, a music video was released for the song "Forever Autumn", performed by Gary Barlow, however Barlow does not appear in the video.
+In January 2013, a music video was released for the song "Forever Autumn", performed by Gary Barlow, however, Barlow does not appear in the video.
 It stars Jeff Wayne's daughter Anna-Marie Wayne as Carrie and Neeson as the Journalist and looks further into the story of Carrie, rather than from the Journalist's point of view as heard on the album.
-It features both all new footage as well as footage seen on the CGI 100-foot wide screen used during the live shows.
+It features both all-new footage as well as footage seen on the CGI 100-foot wide screen used during the live shows.
 The New Generation album was produced by Jeff Wayne and Damian Collier and was recorded at Olliewood Recording Studios in Hertfordshire by Gaetan Schurrer and Tom Woodstock.